Quick Hacks 8.1 III

 No Internet Connection On LAN Machines

-Problem: On machines configured to be part of a LAN (Local Area Network), no working Internet connection can be established ('no route to host').
-Cause: It seems that under certain circumstances, the 'draknet' utility sets theGATEWAY
+On machines configured to be part of a LAN (Local Area Network), no working Internet connection can be established ('no route to host').

 GATEWAY